spraakbanken/swell-project/Pseudonymization_guidelines.md

   <!-- * Descriptor:
      - Running number: < 1, 2… > [enumerate each unique name type entity with a number starting with 1] -->

-  * Pseudonymization: (suggested source:  http://www.geonames.org , see more information at the bottom of this document)
+  * Pseudonymization: (suggested source:  http://www.geonames.org <!--, see more information at the bottom of this document)-->
       - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden
       - < zip_code >: ABCDEF alt Replace letters with ABC and each number with 0 (ABC 0000), keep the delimiter